-(a.) carry out a program of research on an agreed topic approved by the school or department of enrolment in the candidate's chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the relevant department/school
+1. carry out a program of research on an agreed topic approved by the school or department of enrolment in your chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the relevant department/school

-Candidates will be required to submit a composition folio consisting of both musical scores and sound recordings.
-The overall duration of the submitted music would normally be between 50 and 80 minutes.
-Depending on the complexity of the submitted music, however, the overall duration may deviate considerably from the given range.
-Candidates present at least 50 per cent of the music submitted in their folio in public concerts.
-The supervisor guides the candidates in the performance and recording of their musical works.
-Together with the folio of musical compositions candidates submit a critical commentary of between 20,000 and 25,000 words that demonstrates their capacity to articulate the conceptual and aesthetic basis for their folio of compositions, to assess their compositional work in the context of contemporary music and sonic art, and to research and convey creative processes involved in the production of sound and music.
-The commentary must be scholarly in character, and, at minimum address the following:
+The overall duration of the submitted music would normally be between 50 and 80 minutes depending on the complexity of the submitted music.
+However, the overall duration may deviate considerably from the given range.
+Students present at least 50 per cent of the music submitted in their folio in public concerts.
+The supervisor guides the student in the performance and recording of their musical works.
+Together with the folio of musical compositions students submit a thesis of between 20,000 and 25,000 words that demonstrates their capacity to articulate the conceptual and aesthetic basis for their folio of compositions, to assess their compositional work in the context of contemporary music and sonic art, and to research and convey creative processes involved in the production of sound and music.
+The thesis must be scholarly in character, and, at minimum address the following:

 The work will take the form of music compositions, a bound critical commentary and concert program notes.
 The concert program notes must provide evidence that a minimum of 50 per cent of the music submitted in the portfolio has been performed in public concerts.
 The music compositions are to be submitted in the form of a combination of individually bound musical scores and sound recordings (such as CDs).
 All materials (musical scores, sound recordings, critical commentary and concert program notes) are to be submitted as a single portfolio.

 Submission of a thesis including published worksthesis including published works (https://www.monash.edu/graduate-research/supervisors-and-examiners/examiners/publication) may be permitted.